Diabetes in Cats: FAQs for Australian Cat Owners

 Risk FactorAustralian Relevance

-BreedBurmese cats are relatively popular in Australia, while Siamese cats are less common.
+BreedBurmese are a popular pick, while Siamese aren’t as common.

 How do I store insulin for my diabetic cat in Australia’s climate?